webpack/stylelint-webpack-plugin/README.md

 ### `formatter`

-- Type: `Function`
+- Type: `String|Function`
-- Default: `require('stylelint').formatters.string`
+- Default: `'string'`

 Specify the formatter that you would like to use to format your results.
+See [formatter option](https://stylelint.io/user-guide/node-api#formatter).

 ### `lintDirtyModulesOnly`